What Does a Medical Assistant Do?

 The AMA Code of Ethics

 The Code of Ethics is composed of guidelines designed for optimum patient benefit.
 Physicians are expected to exercise conduct that honors the professional's responsibility to patients, society, colleagues and self.
 The guidelines are not enforceable in court, but instead are a collection of professional expectations of an honorable medical practitioner.
-Set forth by the AMA as the Principles of Medical Ethics, these guidelines are as follows:
+Set forth by the AMA as the Code of Medical Ethics, these guidelines are as follows:

 - A physician shall be dedicated to providing competent medical care, with compassion and respect for human dignity and rights.